Get your home holiday-ready 🎄 SEE ALL IDEAS

 Some maintenance tasks need not be performed after every generator use, but a few “simple steps can save you time and money on larger maintenance issues down the road,” Buff said.
 Your owner’s manual may suggest performing some tasks either weekly, monthly, or after a set number of hours of generator use.

-1. Start Up the Generator
+1. Start up the Generator

 For standby models, this may be automatic.
-The Briggs & Stratton we reviewed is configured to automatically start up weekly to ensure it’s always ready to come on when the power goes out.
+The Briggs & Stratton standby generator we reviewed is configured to automatically start up weekly to ensure it’s always ready to come on when the power goes out.
 Like clockwork, the generator starts up every Tuesday at 2 p.m. and runs for a few minutes.

 A portable generator should be manually started on a bi-weekly basis if it sits with fuel in the tank.
 This allows the oil to circulate through the engine to lubricate all the components.
-For those wondering how long to run a generator for maintenance—just letting it run 5 to 10 minutes is sufficient.
+For those wondering how long to run a generator for maintenance: Just letting it run 5 to 10 minutes is sufficient.

 2. Inspect for Damage and Take Preventative Steps

-What could happen to a generator that’s just sitting there—unused?
+What could happen to a generator that’s just sitting there, unused?
 A lot, unfortunately, especially if the home has a rodent problem.
 Mice and other small rodents can chew wiring that can be costly to repair.
 Be vigilant—look for droppings near the generator and be alert to odors—rodent urine has a sour smell.

 3. Change Oil and Filter